-HSBC JOH's objective in managing the group's capital is to maintain appropriate levels of capital to support the business strategy and meet regulatory and stress testing related requirements.
+HSBC JOH's objective in managing the Group's capital is to maintain appropriate levels of capital to support the business strategy and meet regulatory and stress testing related requirements.

-HSBC JOH aims to maintain a strong capital base, to support the risks inherent in HSBC JOH's business and to invest in accordance with the Group's six filters framework, meeting local regulatory capital requirements at all times.
+HSBC JOH aims to maintain a strong capital base, to support the risks inherent in JOH's business and meeting local regulatory capital requirements at all times.
 HSBC JOH manages its own capital to support its planned business growth and meet its local regulatory requirements.

-HSBC JOH's policy on capital management is underpinned by the Group's capital management framework and the internal capital adequacy assessment process, which enables the Branch to manage its capital in a consistent manner.
-The framework incorporates a number of different capital measures that govern the management and allocation of capital within the group.
+HSBC JOH's policy on capital management is underpinned by the Group's capital management framework and the internal capital adequacy assessment process, which enables HSBC JOH to manage its capital in a consistent manner.
+The framework incorporates a number of different capital measures that govern the management and allocation of capital within the Group.

 These capital measures are defined as follows:

-- invested capital is the equity capital provided to the HSBC JOH by the Group; - economic capital is the internally calculated capital requirement that is deemed necessary by HSBC JOH to support the risks to which it is exposed; and - regulatory capital is the minimum level of capital that the HSBC JOH is required to hold in accordance with the rules established by the local regulators.
+- · Invested capital is the equity capital provided to the HSBC JOH by the Group; - · Economic capital is the internally calculated capital requirement that is deemed necessary by HSBC JOH to support the risks to which it is exposed; and - Regulatory capital is the minimum level of capital that the HSBC JOH is required to hold in accordance with the rules established by the local regulators.

-The following risks managed through the capital management framework have been identified as material: credit, market, and operational risks.
+The following risks managed through the capital management framework have been identified as material: credit, counterparty credit, market, and operational risks.
 The main source of capital for HSBC JOH is capital invested by the Group and appropriated Retained Earnings.